Colt New Service .45

 What kind of ammunition was used for the range demonstration?

-For the range demonstration, the restored Colt New Service .45 was fired using Black Hills .45 Colt cowboy loads, showcasing the firearm's accuracy at 15 yards.
+For the range demonstration, the restored Colt New Service revolver was fired using Black Hills .45 Colt cowboy loads.
+This type of ammunition is often favored for its historical relevance and potentially milder recoil in classic firearms.

 More Gunsmithing & DIY Videos You Might Like